rannn367/tp/docs/UserGuide.md

 #### Q11: Can I import existing customer data from CSV or Excel files?

-Ans: Currently, CafeConnect doesn't support direct importing from spreadsheet files.
+Ans: Currently, CaféConnect doesn't support direct importing from spreadsheet files.
 You'll need to enter customer and staff data manually.

 #### Q12: How do I track staff working hours?